 Despite being a luxury vehicle, Acura maintenance costs are not as high as Audi maintenance costs, which average about $987 per year, according to RepairPal.

 Acura ILX maintenance costs around $435 per year, which is on the lower end of the scale for luxury compact cars.
-Still, planning for these costs in your budget will help you stay on track.
+Still, planning for annual repair costs in your budget will help you stay on track.
 Without proper maintenance, your car may develop bigger problems down the line, leading to even more expensive repairs.

 If you are a new Acura owner, here are a few common Acura maintenance costs to use as guidelines.